mstksg/inCode/copy/entries/shake.md

 tools of slightly different philosophy [*grunt*][grunt] and [*ant*][ant])

-It turns out that by far the most established answer is a library known as [*Shake*][shake] (maintained by Neil Mitchell of [*hoogle*][hoogle] fame).
+It turns out that by far the most established answer is a library known as [*Shake*][shake] (maintained by the prolific Neil Mitchell of [*hoogle*][hoogle] fame and much more).
 So far it's served me pretty well.
 Its documentation is written from the perspective of chiefly using it as a build tool (more "make" than "rake"), so if you're looking to use it as a task management system, you might have to do some digging.
 Hopefully this post can help you get started.

 I also go over the core concepts of a task management system, so I assume no knowledge of *make* -- and the post therefore should also be a good